 Stephen B. Whatley

 is an expressionist painter, published in TIME magazine, whose major commissions include architectural paintings for public institutions including the BBC, Buckingham Palace and the Tower of London – where his work is permanently reproduced throughout Tower Hill Underpass at Tower Hill.
-He has been presented to HM The Queen and HRH The Duke of Edinburgh in recognition of his work.
+He has been presented to HM Queen Elizabeth II and HRH The Duke of Edinburgh in recognition of his work.

 Born in London in 1965 he studied at The Ipswich and Norwich Schools of Art and The University of London and has exhibited in solo & group exhibitions, including London’s National Theatre, the ICA, the Lloyd’s Building, Olympia International Fine Art & Antiques Fair & Westminster Cathedral.

 The work of Stephen B. Whatley work has been published in press features including The Guardian, Guardian Weekend magazine, HELLO!, MAJESTY, Metro London, The New York Times, The Sunday Express, The Daily Telegraph, The Times & USA TODAY.
 He is listed in David Buckman’s dictionary, Artists in Britain Since 1945.
 TIME published his portrait of Barack Obama.

-The artist was also commissioned to paint a vibrant series of 30 iconic paintings for Her Majesty’s Tower of London- many painted on location in and around the Tower.
+In 2000 the artist was commissioned to paint a vibrant series of 30 iconic paintings for Her Majesty’s Tower of London- many painted on location in and around the Tower.
 The entire series of works are permanently reproduced throughout the public walkway that leads from Tower Hill Station to the Tower of London.
-He was presented to HM The Queen and HRH The Duke of Edinburgh in recognition of his work.

-Foster, Alec McCowen CBE and Sir Ian McKellen; TV presenter & Director of Flying TV, Sarah Greene; comedienne & writer Jo Brand; comedian & singer Brian Conley; London Records Director, Colin Bell, casting director Paul De Freitas; entrepreneur, Ivan Massow; & Michael Mansfield QC.
+Alec McCowen CBE and Sir Ian McKellen; TV presenter & Director of Flying TV, Sarah Greene; comedienne & writer Jo Brand; comedian & singer Brian Conley; London Records Director, Colin Bell, casting director Paul De Freitas; entrepreneur, Ivan Massow; & barrister, Michael Mansfield QC.